 Her manager responds simply with, “that all sounds great and everything looks good!”
 Jane loves the compliment but recognizes that this doesn’t help her see where she could be improving.
 She asks a follow-up question, “I’m glad you liked my work!
 What specifically did you like and, if given this project again, what could I do better next time?”

 By searching for shortcomings, Jane is able to find opportunities where she can truly excel to the next level.
 Having a genuine sense of curiosity and inquisitiveness is a great method to uncovering the feedback you need.

-Taking in feedback means searching for imperfections to improve upon.
+Requesting feedback means searching for imperfections to improve upon.
 If you are going to receive feedback, and grow from it, you must dig deeply to find what’s most helpful for your personal development.

-2. Don’t respond right away
+2. Don’t respond immediately

 Humans listen at a rate of 125 to 250 words per minute, but our brains are thinking at 1000 to 3000 words per minute.
 When receiving feedback, our minds are racing to come up with a response or rebuttal to what’s being said, before we’ve even allowed ourselves to listen to it.

 When feedback is negative, unavoidable emotions naturally ignite within us.
 According to Professor Clifford Nass, co-author of The Man Who Lied to His Laptop: What Machines Teach Us About Human Relationships, “the brain handles positive and negative information in different hemispheres.
 Negative emotions generally involve more thinking, and the information is processed more thoroughly than positive ones.”